VerifyTests/Verify/docs/mdsource/binary.source.md

 # Verification of binary data

-Binary data can be verified by passing a stream to `VerifyBinary`.
+Binary data can be verified by passing a stream.

-## XUnit

-snippet: VerifyBinaryXunit

-## NUnit

-snippet: VerifyBinaryNUnit

-## MSTest

-snippet: VerifyBinaryMSTest

 ## DiffTool